What’s a good topic for a white paper?

 Two out of three is enough.

-Yes, the concept of the “blockchain” on which every cryptocurrency is built is a little complex.
+The concept of the “blockchain” on which every cryptocurrency is built is certainly complex.

 A blockchain is an online ledger where every transaction must be verified by many other connected computers.
 That makes a well-designed blockchain close to invulnerable to tampering or hacking.